 A diagnostic code can indicate an electrical issue, a mechanical problem like an engine vacuum leak, or something else entirely.
 Codes can even be triggered when there’s nothing wrong with the electronics.
-When your mechanic runs a computer diagnostics test, he or she is scanning the PCM for these diagnostic codes.
+When your mechanic runs a car computer diagnostics test, he or she is scanning the PCM for these active or stored diagnostic codes.
 While these computer diagnostic codes identify the source of the problem, they will not indicate whether a part needs replacing.
-That’s where the expertise of your car mechanic comes in.

 What are my next steps?

-When you schedule an appointment now at one of Virginia Tire & Auto’s 14 service centers in Northern Virginia, you’ll get comprehensive car computer diagnosis by a diagnostic expert.
+When you schedule an appointment at one of Virginia Tire & Auto’s 14 service centers in Virginia, you’ll get a comprehensive car computer diagnosis by a diagnostic expert.
 Our test includes a visual inspection of related components, a complete system analysis, thorough research of all related service bulletins, test drives, pinpoint testing and finally, the component diagnosis.